flatironinstitute/kachery-p2p/README.md

 ## How it works

-Each running `kachery-p2p` daemon is a node in the distributed kachery-p2p network and has a public/private key pair.
+Each running `kachery-p2p` daemon is a node in the distributed kachery-p2p channel and has a public/private key pair.
 The ID of the node is equal to the public key.

 The system is built on top of [hyperswarm](https://github.com/hyperswarm/hyperswarm) which allows peers to find and connect to one another.

 `kachery-p2p` uses two types of hyperswarms: `lookup swarms` and `file transfer swarms`.
-The `lookup swarms` correspond to `kachery-p2p networks` and are used to determine which nodes contain which files.
+The `lookup swarms` correspond to `kachery-p2p` channels and are used to determine which nodes contain which files.
 The `file transfer swarms` correspond to individual nodes and are used to perform the file transfer.
 Each node is the primary member of its own `file transfer swarm`.
 Other nodes can download files from the primary member by joining the swarm as secondary members.

 Each node is a member of the following swarms:
-* The lookup swarm `x` for each kachery-p2p network `x` that the node belongs to
+* The lookup swarm `x` for each kachery-p2p channel `x` that the node belongs to
 * The file transfer swarm `ID` where `ID` is the node ID, as a primary member
 * Other file transfer swarms as needed for file download, as a secondary member